China scrambles to contain coronavirus as death toll climbs | DW | 26.01.2020

-China's health ministry says the new deadly virus's ability to spread is getting stronger.
+China's health ministry says the new deadly virus' ability to spread is getting stronger.
 The death toll has risen to 56 amid hundreds of new infections in just 24 hours.

 A new strain of coronavirus discovered in China claimed 15 more lives since Saturday, bringing the total death count to 56.